ephase/dotinstall/README.md

 ## Boostrap file syntax

 `bootstrap` is a simple bash script sourced by `dotinstall`.
-The `bootstrap` file contains instructions and can call functions and use variables from
+The `bootstrap` file contains instructions : you can call functions and use variables from dotinstall.
-dotinstall:

 ### functions